Blood in the Urine

 Blood in the urine means there are red blood cells (RBCs) in the urine.
 Often the urine looks normal.
 But when checked under a microscope, it contains a high number of red blood cells.
 In some cases, the urine is pink, red, or the color of tea.
 This can be seen without a microscope.

 Most of the causes of blood in the urine are not serious.
-For example, in some cases, strenuous exercise will cause blood in the urine.
+For example, in some cases, strenuous exercise will cause blood in the urine, which usually clears up in a day.

 Some more serious causes of blood in the urine are cancer, infection, enlarged prostate (men only), kidney or bladder stones, and certain diseases (such as sickle cell anemia and cystic kidney disease).